 - Complete all homework assignments, to include one major project designed to meet competencies.

-All sessions will begin at noon on Friday and conclude late on Saturday afternoon.
 This commitment is necessary to benefit fully from the training.
 Partners graduates agree that the commitment is well worth the life changes that result from the training program.

 Attendance at ALL sessions is mandatory.
 Only individuals selected to participate in Partners in Policymaking will be able to attend.